CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ### Configure QoS and Breakout Ports Simultaneously

-If you configure both breakout ports by modifying `ports.conf` and QoS settings by modifying `qos_features.conf`, then apply the settings with `reload switchd`, errors might occur.
+If you configure btoh breakout ports and QoS settings for breakout interfaces at the same time, errors might occur.

 You must apply breakout port configuration before QoS configuration on the breakout ports.
-Modify `ports.conf` first, `reload switchd`, then modify `qos_features.conf` and `reload switchd` a second time.
+If you are using NVUE, configure breakout ports and perform an `nv config apply` first, then configure QoS settings on the breakout ports followed by another `nv config apply`.
+If you are using linux file configuration, modify `ports.conf` first, `reload switchd`, then modify `qos_features.conf` and `reload switchd` a second time.

 ### QoS Settings on Bond Member Interfaces